 written in the established musical notation of the time

-Eco starts by using several pieces of modern music as an exemplars of his theory, choosing important instrumental works by the German composer Karlheinz Stockhausen (1928-2007), the Italian composer Luciano Berio (1925-2003), and Belgian and French composers Henri Pousseur (1929-2009) and Pierre Boulez (1925-2016).
+Eco chose several exemplars of his theory, including important instrumental works by the German composer Karlheinz Stockhausen (1928-2007), the Italian composer Luciano Berio (1925-2003), and Belgian and French composers Henri Pousseur (1929-2009) and Pierre Boulez (1925-2016).

 Courtesy of the Iannis Xenakis Archives, Bibliothèque nationale de France.

-Cardew had worked as an assistant for Karlheinz Stockhausen for three years, as well as assisting at concerts by John Cage and David Tudor where he was introduced to concepts of indeterminacy.
-Treatise exists as 193 pages of beautifully crafted diagrammatic forms with no instruction as to how they are to be interpreted by performers, how many performers there should be or even what instruments they should use.
+Between 1963 and 1967 Cardew worked on his monumental graphic score titled 'Treatise', in reference to the work of the german philosopher and mystical logician Ludwig Wittgenstein.
+Cardew's Treatise takes the form of 193 pages of beautifully crafted diagrammatic structures with no instruction as to how they should to be interpreted by performers, how many performers there should be, or even which instruments should be used.
 Cardew does suggests however that there should be a pre-emptive collaborative meeting before each performance.

 2) Umberto Eco, Ibid. p.1.